-Poured concrete bathroom flooring grounds the below monochrome scheme.
-Aside from lending a grey colour to the space, concrete flooring also feels warmer underfoot than bathroom floor tiles.
-Black taps and fittings add to the modern look.
+Poured concrete bathroom flooring grounds the monochrome scheme in this modern bathroom.
+Aside from lending a grey color to the space, concrete flooring also feels warmer underfoot than bathroom floor tiles.
+Black taps and fittings add to the contemporary edge.

 26. Modernise cabinetry with recessed handles